aduerig/shumi-chess/README.md

   * Bug: Can't seem to get evaluator to want to trade when it is ahead.
   * Feature: Ability to set one minimaxAI to a different setup than the other.
 Very useful feature.
 Excellent for testing.
   ~~* Feature: No ability to truely randomize response without ruining capability.
 This is much harder than it sounds.
 RANDOMIZING_MOVES does not work at all to do that, it just does a small delta.~~
   * Bug: "Some time repetition" (when playing in the game).
 Over leveling, runs off to the 100 level trap.
 Only seen in autoplay.
 Not always seen, not frequent.
+No error, just looks strange.
   ~~* Failure: does not recognize draw by insuffecent material.~~
   * Bug: Random AI seems broken (she stalls).
 This must be a problem caused by the threading, the threading somehow excludes the random move.
 Maybe easy change See get_ai_move_threaded().
   * Feature: Output or maybe input .pgn files.
 Most important is output.